The Informed Investor

 Of course, their business cards won’t say “asset gatherer.”
 But inside the company, among corporate levels, these types of wealth management firms specifically award the best gatherers.
 Or they may refer to these individuals as “producers.”
 Look around and you may see awards such as “producer of the year” for an advisor at an insurance company or large Wall Street brokerage firm.

 Even worse, up until recent legislation has frowned on it, it has been commonplace for these firms to even go so far as to hold regular sales contests.[i]
 Here the best “gatherers/producers” are rewarded with all-expense-paid luxury trips.
-The winners are the advisors who bring the most investments through the door; not necessarily the ones who best serve their clients or help them achieve their financial goals.
+The winners are the advisors who bring the most investments through the door; not necessarily the ones who best serve their clients well or help them achieve their financial goals.

 DIFFERENT SKILL SETS ARE REWARDED

-The successful asset gatherer probably has a totally different skill set.
+The successful asset gatherer probably has a different skill set.
 To attract more clients, what works best?
 Great sales skills.
 The focus is up front, getting people to sign on.

 WHO IS SITTING ON THE SAME SIDE OF THE TABLE?

-But that’s why you need to hire a financial advisor very, very carefully.
+That is why you need to hire a financial advisor very, very carefully.

 HOW CAN YOU AVOID THE ASSET GATHERER?